-The identical bills are paid, and you can take out the same number of loans and are accountable with the same credit cards, but your credit score fluctuates monthly.
+You have a couple of bills, decided to take out the same number of loans, and are accountable with the same credit cards, but your credit score fluctuates monthly.
 It may appear that your credit score is fluctuating up and down with the seasons, even though you haven’t made any effort to influence it.

-This article will cover aspects that could affect your credit and explain why your credit score seems to have decreased without reason.
+This article will cover aspects that could affect your credit and explain why your credit score has decreased.

 Lenders utilize credit scores to assess the likelihood that you will repay the loan you take out.
-It is essential when trying to purchase a house and plays a significant role in determining the rate and conditions for your loan.
+It is essential when purchasing a house and plays a significant role in determining the rate and conditions for your loan.

-The credit score can be determined based on your history of payments, the amount you have to pay, the length of your credit history, the kind of credit you hold, and the type of credit which has been added.
+Credit reporting bureaus base your credit score on your history of payments, the amount you have to pay, the length of your credit history, the kind of credit you hold, and the type of credit you recently added.
 Therefore, a change in your score indicates something has changed in one of these.

 Sometimes your score may alter due to circumstances outside of your control.
 However, most of the time, your actions affect scores in ways that might not be apparent.